sadielbartholomew/creative-matplotlib/ellsworth-kelly-replications/README.md

 # Ellsworth Kelly Replications

-### Replication of selected artworks by Ellsworth Kelly with NumPy arrays
+### Replication of, and variations on, selected artworks by Ellsworth Kelly

 #### Created by Sadie Bartholomew, 2019